rd--/blksc3/md/essay.md

 For instance there are blocks to represent variable assignment and reference, procedure definition and application, and logical and mathematical operators.
 Block SuperCollider also has blocks for the standard components of a synthesiser: oscillators, noise generators, filters, envelopes, panners, signal analysers and control signal generators.
 To make sound Block SuperCollider translates the block program into a form understood by the synthesiser and sends it to be played using the appropriate messaging protocol.
-Ordinarily the system runs an in-process copy of the synthesiser, compiled to Wasm (Rossberg 2019), within the browser.
+Ordinarily the system runs its own in-process copy of the synthesiser, compiled to Wasm (Rossberg 2019), within the browser.
 However it can also communicate with an external synthesiser by sending messages over a socket.
 The figure below shows the Block SuperCollider system.